sofiarrrr/robot_project/README.md

 >
 > xmRobotTestPerformance.robot : test for the performance test

-functional.py : runs the flask server
+functional.py : runs the flask server \n
             ```#time.sleep(random.uniform(0.2, 0.5))```
             this must be uncommented to run Performance Test